Table of Contents

 • Two new speeded processing subtests (one verbal, one nonverbal) that require minimal reliance on motor skills.

-• New normative data and updated item content. • Compared to similar measures, the RIAS-2 is rias2faster: all eight subtests can be completed in less than an hour; the screening measure (the RIST-2) provides a g score in less than 15 minutes.
+• New normative data and updated item content. • Compared to similar measures, the RIAS-2 is faster: all eight subtests can be completed in less than an hour; the screening measure (the RIST-2) provides a g score in less than 15 minutes.

 • Due its decreased emphasis on motor function, the RIAS-2 offers a more accurate and valid assessment of true intelligence.